RoadTrip terms & conditions for motorcycle hire.

 - 125cc motorcycles with “L” plates can be ridden by hirers with a valid license and CBT certificate.
 A full car license must have been held for at least two years.

 - International license holders may ride the same class and type of motorcycle that they are licensed to ride in their home country subject to the same age limitations and experience criteria (as imposed by our insurers) for UK license holders.

-- Our insurers require that you must provide us with two other forms of identification that confirm your identity and current address.
+- Our insurers require that hirers must provide us with a second form of photo identification and a third document to confirm your identity and current address.
 Passports, rent books, bank documentation (not more than one month old) or utility bills (not more than three months old) will provide the necessary details.
-This applies to both U.K. residents and also to hirers and riders living overseas.
+This applies to both U.K. residents and to hirers and riders living overseas.

 - Overseas residents must provide passport details and information about where you are staying whilst in the U.K.

 - You must tell us about any driving offences that you have pending or recorded on your licence before you make your booking, and they must be acceptable to our insurers.
 Non-disclosure could mean that the hire cannot go ahead and that you lose the rental fees you have paid us.

 - We will be unable to rent a motorcycle to any person who has been disqualified from driving during the last 24 months or who currently has on their licence three or more convictions, more than 6 penalty points, or any of the following offence codes in the last 5 years:

 DR – Drink or Drugs